tactiqa/nuxt-content-v3-starter/README.md

-# Nuxt Content v3 Starter
+# Nuxt-Content-v3 - Clean starter.

 A basic starter template for Nuxt 3 with Content v3, featuring: